Reply to "Comment on "Electric conductivity in graphene: Kubo model versus a nonlocal quantum field theory model"" (ArXiv:2506.10792v2)

 where $\Theta(t)$ is the Heaviside Theta function (note that the standard 2-sided Fourier transform is always used in \cite{PabloMauroComparisonKuboQFT2024}), the induced electric current in position space is

 Note that, for a Drude peak, the losses $\Gamma >0$ make the electric current dissipate with time.
-However, for the plasma peak, as $\Gamma = 0$, we have a non-dissipative induced electric current $J_{x}(t,\bm{q})$, induced by an electric field $E_{x}(\tau,\bm{q})$.
+However, for the plasma peak, as $\Gamma = 0$, we have a non-dissipative induced electric current $J_{x}(t,\bm{0})$, induced by an electric field $E_{x}(\tau,\bm{0})$.
 In particular, if the electric field is switched off at a time $t_{0}<t$, for the Drude case, $J_{x}(t)$ will dissipate, while for the plasma case, $J_{x}(t)$ remains constant without dissipating as a permanent current.
 This is another reason why $\Gamma > 0$ has to be imposed for properly describing the electric transport properties of graphene.
-In any of those two cases, if $E_{x}(\tau) = 0\,\forall \tau\leq t$, it is obtained that $J_{x}(t) = 0 \,\forall\, t\in\mathbb{R}$ by causality.
-As a conclusion, and contrary to what the Authors of the Comment claimed, a plasma peak does not imply that there is an induced electric current in absence of an electric field.
-Therefore neither the model $\sigma^{\rm{K}}$ nor the two plasma peaks of the propagating sector of $\sigma^{\rm{NR}}$ have got this physical inconsistency.
+In either of those two cases, if $E_{x}(\tau) = 0\,\forall \tau\leq t$, it is obtained that $J_{x}(t) = 0 \,\forall\, t\in\mathbb{R}$ by causality.
+In conclusion, and contrary to the claims of the Authors of the Comment, a plasma peak does not imply the existence of an induced electric current in absence of an electric field.
+Therefore neither the model $\sigma^{\rm{K}}$ nor the two plasma peaks of the propagating sector of $\sigma^{\rm{NR}}$ have this physical inconsistency.

 (c) Anomalous third peak of $\sigma^{\rm{NR}}_{\mu\nu}$.
-However, in \cite{PabloMauroComparisonKuboQFT2024} it is claimed that \Eq{sigmaNR} generates an electric current in the absence of an electric field, and the authors of the Comment agree on this point, when they claimed \Comment{at nonzero temperature in both the quantum field theory and in the formalism of \cite{PabloMauroComparisonKuboQFT2024} a nonzero current in graphene arises even for a zero electric field}, isn't it contradictory with this behavior of a plasma peak for propagating waves pointed out by the authors of the Comment?
+However, in \cite{PabloMauroComparisonKuboQFT2024} it is claimed that \Eq{sigmaNR} generates an electric current in the absence of an electric field, and the authors of the Comment agree on this point, when they claimed \Comment{at nonzero temperature in both the quantum field theory and in the formalism of \cite{PabloMauroComparisonKuboQFT2024} a nonzero current in graphene arises even for a zero electric field}, is it not contradictory with this behavior of a plasma peak for propagating waves pointed out by the authors of the Comment?

 Not really.
 This apparent tension is resolved once one recognizes that the propagating plasma peaks and the anomalous third peak in the electric conductivity described by \Eq{sigmaNR} have different physical origins.
 To see why, note that \Eq{sigmaNR} is derived using the relation (valid in temporal gauge) $E^{\nu}(\omega,\bm{q}) = \ii\omega A^{\nu}(\omega,\bm{q})$ to the assumed true equality